Ab initio optical potentials for magnesium isotopes at intermediate energies: from stability to the island of inversion: Summary and Outlook

-Comparison with the phenomenological KDUQ and WP potentials as well as the ENDF evaluations reveals that KDUQ and WP systematically underpredict proton reaction cross sections relative to our \emph{ab initio} calculation and ENDF for $^{24}$Mg.
+\red{For a comparison with the phenomenological optical potentials we mainly focused on the KDUQ potential.
+For the total neutron cross sections and the proton reaction cross sections, we included the WP phenomenological potential as well as the ENDF evaluations.
+Our comparisons reveal} that KDUQ and WP systematically underpredict proton reaction cross sections relative to our \emph{ab initio} calculation and ENDF for $^{24}$Mg.
 Moreover, the partial-wave contributions to the reaction cross section indicate the dominant contributions arise at the same angular momentum, although KDUQ yields significantly smaller partial contributions compared to our calculation.

 Then we extend our calculations to predict scattering observables for $^{26}$Mg, $^{28}$Mg, and $^{32}$Mg, using ground state densities from SA-NCSM.
 We observe a systematic rise in neutron total cross sections from $^{24}$Mg to the heavier isotopes that agree perfectly with the ENDF evaluations above $\sim65$ MeV for $^{26}$Mg and $^{28}$Mg.
 Calculations with KDUQ generally track our results, with very minor deviations at $\sim 65$ MeV.
 For proton reaction cross sections, our potential and KDUQ show a modest, steady increase across the isotopic chain (consistent with a small growth in charge radius), whereas the WP potential predicts much larger jumps between isotopes.
 However, KDUQ calculations of proton reaction cross sections remain $\sim 10-15$\% lower than our results across the magnesium chain, a feature that we link to the systematically larger imaginary part of the microscopic potential.